Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Where to Stay in Rhodes

-- Cook’s Beach Club Rhodes I stayed here for the rooftop pool!
+- Cook’s Beach Club Rhodes: I stayed here for the rooftop pool!

 Rhodes is a great starting point to island hop in the Dodecanese Islands!